 Birth injury and birth defect cases can be highly complex.
 We believe it is important to work with a law firm that will pay close attention to details, identify and overcome issues that may arise during the course of litigation and, above all, remain passionate about protecting your rights at all times.

-Get Help Today from Our Goldsboro Personal Injury Lawyers
+Get Help Today from Our Goldsboro Birth Injury Lawyers

 A medical malpractice claim such as one arising from a birth injury must be brought within a specific time period under North Carolina law.
 This is called the statute of limitations.
-At Strickland, Agner & Associates we can closely review your case to determine whether a claim can be timely filed in your case.
+At Strickland Agner Pittman we can closely review your case to determine whether a claim can be timely filed in your case.

 Due to these time limits and the complexity that is involved in investigating and preparing a birth injury case, we suggest that you contact us without delay if you suspect that your child suffered a birth injury or birth defect.

-We can provide a free consultation to review the facts of your case, answer your questions and discuss how our personal injury attorneys can assist you as we move forward in your case.
+We can provide a free consultation to review the facts of your case, answer your questions and discuss how our Goldsboro birth injury attorneys can assist you as we move forward in your case.